 (c) 1.
 Before January 1, 1996, the department of development shall appoint an advisory committee under section 227.13 of the statutes to assist in the drafting of rules related to private sewage systems, as defined in section 145.01 (12) of the statutes, and to assist in the study provided for in subdivision 3.

-2. The committee appointed under subdivision 1. shall include representatives of all of the following areas of interest and expertise: private sewage system users, farmers, land use planners, soil scientists, public health experts, professional engineers who design private sewage systems, plumbers who install private sewage systems, private sewage system pumpers and waste haulers, hydrogeologists, county elected representatives, county private sewage system program administrators, the Wisconsin Towns Association, the department of natural resources, the department of health and social services, private sewage system component manufacturers, real estate developers and construction contractors.
+of interest and expertise: private sewage system users, farmers, land use planners, soil scientists, public health experts, professional engineers who design private sewage systems, plumbers who install private sewage systems, private sewage system pumpers and waste haulers, hydrogeologists, county elected representatives, county private sewage system program administrators, the Wisconsin Towns Association, the department of natural resources, the department of health and social services, private sewage system component manufacturers, real estate developers and construction contractors.

 3. The department of development, with the assistance of the committee appointed under subdivision 1., shall study all of the following: